-SIRTURO is a diarylquinoline antimycobacterial drug indicated as part of combination therapy in adults ( ≥ 18 years) with pulmonary multi-drug resistant tuberculosis (MDR-TB).
+SIRTURO is a diarylquinoline antimycobacterial drug indicated as part of combination therapy in the treatment of adults (18 years and older) with pulmonary multi-drug resistant tuberculosis (MDR-TB).
 Reserve SIRTURO for use when an effective treatment regimen cannot otherwise be provided.
-SIRTURO should be administered by directly observed therapy (DOT).
+Administer SIRTURO by directly observed therapy (DOT).

 Limitations of Use